Macedon Ranges: Health and Community Services Strategy

 To find out more we undertook the following initiatives:

-- facilitating the development of Vocational Education & Training in schools (VETis).
-Mercy Health Training is now providing an excellent VETis program for students in the Lower Hume area.
+- facilitating the development of Vocational Education & Training in schools (VETis) program for schools across Mitchell and Murrindindi Shires.

 - we invited CEOs of the five local hospitals to a meeting in July 2010 to discuss creating opportunities in hospitals for young people.
 The result was action plans to look at sharing school-based apprenticeship training or creating apprenticeships managed by more than one hospital to ensure students had a broad experience

 - proposing a funded industry placement for a local careers teacher.
 We approached Seymour Health to take on Brian O’Dwyer, Careers and VET Co-ordinator at St. Mary’s College Seymour, so that he could to explore health careers and develop work experience programs for Lower Hume school students.
 We also successfully applied for an Australian Government industry scholarship to fund the program and the development of the Health Industry Work Placement Manual.